8-BIT PIXEL RETRO GUIDE

 To use our earlier analogy, CSR is like receiving a flat-pack furniture box with detailed instructions and all the parts – you (the browser) assemble it on-site.

 CSR offers a very responsive and fluid user experience after the initial setup.
-Understanding these fundamentals is crucial, much like grasping Git and version control is for collaborative software development.

 Now that you have a grasp of what CSR entails, let's delve into its inner workings and its specific advantages and disadvantages.